Seravo/docs/_posts/2015-10-13-local-development.md

 # You can pull the production database (not required on new sites)
 $ wp-pull-production-db

+# You can also pull the production plugins (not required on new sites)
+$ wp-pull-production-plugins
 ```

 Now you can open http://wordpress.local/ in a browser and edit the files in you project and see the result immediately.